SERAC-SGM/rainfall-42/README.md

 <h2>PREAMBLE</h2>

-This project is the second cybersecurity project of Ecole 42.
+This project is the second cybersecurity project of Ecole 42 (see [snow_crash](https://github.com/SERAC-SGM/Snow-crash)).
 It consists in completing 15 CTF (Capture the Flag) challenges, mostly focusing on Buffer Overflow attacks.

 <h2>HOW IT WORKS</h2>